xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 *Falsification conditions:*

-* If for a given encoding class:
+* For a given encoding class `e`, if:

   * binding error rates rise sharply with load, but
-  * `Tension_bind` stays flat or even decreases, then the combination of observables and weights in `DeltaS_bind` is considered misaligned and rejected.
+  * `Tension_bind` stays flat or even decreases across the same conditions,

+  then the combination of observables and weights in `DeltaS_bind` is considered misaligned and rejected for Q082.

-* If different encodings in `E_bind` produce arbitrarily different tension patterns for the same behavioral data without a principled reason, the encoding library definition is considered incoherent and must be revised.
+* If different encodings in `E_bind` produce arbitrarily different qualitative tension patterns for the same behavioral data without a principled explanation, the current definition of `E_bind` or of the observables may be judged incoherent and in need of revision.

 *Semantics implementation note:*

-The experiment assumes the hybrid regime indicated in the metadata, implemented as continuous valued feature fields and coherence measures, together with discrete token and report variables.
+The experiment assumes the hybrid regime indicated in the metadata, implemented as continuous valued feature fields and coherence measures together with discrete token and report variables.
 All computations of `DeltaS_bind` are performed on these effective summaries, not on raw spike trains.

 *Boundary note:*
 Falsifying TU encoding != solving canonical statement.
 This experiment can rule out specific ways of encoding binding tension but does not solve the binding problem itself.

 ---